jdevries3133/teacher_helper/README.md

 # Overview

-This is a library of stuff that I have, mostly unsuccessfully, used to automate my work as a teacher.
+This is a library of stuff that I have, used to automate my work as a teacher.
 For the most part, it's been the primary means for me learning object oriented programming, and has had a history of massive revision as I continue to learn and fix my mistakes.
 There are currently three major